SEQC: Stratify-Elaborate Quantum Compilation Towards Modular Hybrid Architectures: Background and Motivation

-Qubit allocation addresses the topology constraints of quantum devices, where physical qubits on a device have limited connectivity to other qubits on the device.
-It is critical that after this stage, which often requires the modification or addition of circuit gates, the resulting optimized and technology-dependent circuit is functionally equivalent to the original, technology-independent algorithm~\cite{smith2019quantum}.
-The qubit allocation problem has been previously shown to be NP-complete~\cite{qubit_allocation}; thus, algorithms often adopt various strategies to make the problem more tractable.
-One common method is to further divide qubit allocation into two substages: \emph{layout} and \emph{routing}.
+\paragraph{Qubit Allocation} Qubit allocation addresses the topology constraints of quantum devices, where physical qubits on a device have limited connectivity to other qubits on the device.
+It is critical that after this stage, which often modifies or adds circuit gates, the resulting, technology-dependent circuit is functionally equivalent to the original, technology-independent algorithm~\cite{smith2019quantum}.

-Logical-to-physical qubit layout, also known as qubit placement, involves deriving an injective map from the virtual qubits of the quantum circuit to the physical qubits of the quantum device~\cite{qubit_routing, sabre_swap}.
-In other words, the qubit layout stage decides the initial position of logical qubits on the device.
-In contrast, qubit routing operates from an initial qubit layout and inserts SWAP operations to align a quantum circuit's gates to a given qubit topology.
-Consider, for example, the state-of-the-art in qubit allocation: the SABRE heuristic search algorithm~\cite{sabre_swap}.
-In SABRE, the distinction of the layout and routing stages motivates an iterative method for solving qubit allocation.
-Namely, an initial layout is used to perform qubit routing, which is used to generate a new initial layout.
+Qubit allocation is NP-complete~\cite{qubit_allocation}, and typically divided into two substages to make it more tractable: \emph{qubit layout} assigns initial positions of virtual qubits on the device ~\cite{qubit_routing, sabre_swap}, while \emph{qubit routing} operates from this initial layout and inserts SWAP operations to align a quantum circuit's gates to a given qubit topology.

-Because qubit routing remains NP-hard~\cite{qubit_routing}, another method of simplifying the problem is to assume qubit links are roughly equivalent, particularly with respect to average fidelity and two-qubit gate duration.
-This assumption can manifest implicitly when a given device topology is represented as an unweighted, undirected graph.
-For monolithic architectures, one could debate the marginal tradeoff between performance and solution quality; however, for modular architectures, the cross-chiplet connections are far worse compared to intra-chiplet connections~\cite{smith_2022_chiplets}.
-Thus, we could expect the solutions generated from the simplified model to be worse than a more physically accurate model, for example, in circumstances where the shortest path in terms of the quantity or depth of inserted SWAPs diverges from the shortest path in terms of fidelity, gate duration, or some combination thereof.
+Qubit routing, which remains NP-hard~\cite{qubit_routing}, is often simplified by assuming qubit links are equivalent, particularly with respect to average fidelity and two-qubit gate duration.
+However, for modular architectures, the inter-module connections are expected to be far worse compared to intra-module connections~\cite{smith_2022_chiplets, PhysRevLett.114.080501, Zhou2014, PhysRevLett.108.130504, Yu2016}.
+Thus, as we will show, the current simplified model applied on modular architectures leads to worse solutions than a more physically accurate one.

-\subsection{Basis Translation}
+\paragraph{Basis Translation}